- Looking to get started with music production but don’t know which DAW to buy?

 If you’re just starting out, I would recommend the Signature bundle as the ideal medium, if you do decide to opt for FL Studio.

-Although the decision between the two will ultimately be a tough one for most, it would be recommended that recording musicians, professional audio engineers and the more experienced/technical-minded would want to lean towards Ableton Live and the more creative and less experienced/less technical minded producers would want to go with FL Studio.
+Although the decision between the two will ultimately be dependent on your invidivual needs, it would be recommended that recording musicians, professional audio engineers and the more experienced/technical-minded would want to lean towards Ableton Live and the more creative and less experienced/less technical minded producers would want to go with FL Studio.

 Not to box anyone up in saying that, but its best to be realistic about what you are looking for when purchasing a DAW and to choose one carefully that fits your needs as a producer.